HomeArticlesGuideMotion & Mechanics Converters

 Step 4: Convert Permeability

 The Permeability Converter handles two related but distinct concepts depending on your field: magnetic permeability, describing how a material responds to a magnetic field (relevant to electromagnetics and materials science), and fluid or soil permeability, describing how easily water or gas moves through a porous medium (relevant to groundwater hydrology and geotechnical engineering).
-Confirm which type of permeability your source data refers to before converting, since the two use entirely different unit families.
+Confirm which type your source data refers to before converting, since the two use entirely different unit families.

 Step 5: Convert Specific Volume